learning-at-home/hivemind/docs/user/dht.md

 ### Values with subkeys

 Hivemind DHT also supports a special value type that is itself a dictionary.
-When nodes store to such a value, they add sub-keys to the dictionary instead of overwriting it.
+When nodes store such a value, they add sub-keys to the dictionary instead of overwriting it.

 Consider an example where three DHT nodes want to find out who going to attend the party: